-Students may DROP a course during the first six class days of each semester ADD/DROP is handled through the Registrar's Office.
+Students may DROP a course during the first six class days of each semester.
 These dates are printed on the Academic Calendar.
-The academic advisor's signature is required for all ADD or DROP changes.
+ADD/DROP is handled through the student's self-service account or with assistance from the Registrar's Office.